whisthq/whist/protocol/test/README.md

 ## The End-to-End Streaming Test

-The End-to-End streaming test is an integration test which is used to test the performance of the Whist streaming protocol in a controlled environment.
+The End-to-End streaming test is an integration test with a twofold purpose.
+First, it ensures that all layers of the Whist stack are able to work together as needed.
+Second, it tests the performance of the Whist streaming protocol in a controlled environment.
 It is essential to evaluating quantitatively whether the work we do on our streaming algorithm is impactful and works across a wide range of networks.

 Running the E2E script in this folder will allow to run the Whist server and client in a controlled and stable environment, thus it will produce (hopefully) reproducible results.
 The client and server each live inside a Docker container, and the two containers run on either the same or two separate AWS EC2 instances, depending on the chosen test settings, performing a streaming test for a few minutes before reporting logs.
 The scripts can be run either from a local machine, or within a CI workflow.